 On 18 March 2020, the Government of Hungary adopted Decree no. 47/2020 (III.
 18.) on immediate measures to mitigate the effects of COVID-19 on the economy of Hungary (the "COVID-19 Decree").
 According to the COVID-19 Decree, debtors under credit agreements, loan agreements and financial lease agreements concluded as part of the institution's regular lending activity and already existing on (and including) 18 March 2020 are granted a payment extension (a so-called payment moratorium) for principal, interest and other fee payment obligations applicable to loans already drawn down and disbursed under such agreements.
 The deadline for the performance of these payment obligations shall be extended by the term of the payment moratorium.
-The payment moratorium will remain in effect until 31 December 2020, although the Hungarian Government may extend its term.
-Any credit agreement, loan agreement and financial lease agreement concluded on a commercial basis that is due to expire during the state of emergency is extended until 31 December 2020.
+Any credit agreement, loan agreement and financial lease agreement concluded on a commercial basis that is due to expire during the state of emergency is extended until the end of the moratorium.
 Notwithstanding the payment moratorium, the debtor's right to perform payment obligations remains unaffected.